-Everyone within the digital-advertising industry knows that data is the lifeblood of any marketing campaign; knowing whom to target, when to target them, and what to show them is the holy grail of any successful marketer.
+Everyone within the digital advertising industry knows that data is the lifeblood of any marketing campaign — knowing whom to target, when to target them and what to show them is the holy grail of any successful marketer.

 DMPs Are Not Only For Advertisers

-Typically, Data-Management Platforms are used by advertisers (and/or agencies representing a brand) for audience targeting and campaign optimization.
+Typically, data management platforms are used by advertisers (and/or agencies representing a brand) for audience targeting and campaign optimization.

-This information can be used by the publisher when selling inventory (available ad space on its website) to an advertiser either by a direct sell (Premium Advertising), or via one of the technology platforms (e.g. ad network, ad exchange, etc.).
+This information can be used by the publisher when selling inventory (available ad space on their website) to an advertiser – either by a direct sell (premium deals), or via one of the technology platforms (e.g. ad networks and ad exchanges).

-For example, if a publisher that owns a travel website knows that most of its users are female, between the ages of 30 and 35, and live in the New York area, it can sell inventory to a brand that is advertising beauty products.
+For example, if a publisher who owns a travel website knows that most of their users are female, between the ages of 30-35, and live in the New York area, then they can sell their inventory to a brand who is advertising beauty products.

 The Future of DMPs